 Sustainable tourism can be defined as tourism ‘that creates better places for people to live in, and better places to visit’ and where ‘tourism destinations are run by passionate people who care about the environment and local people’ (The Responsible Tourism Partnership).

-Madi a Thavha works on building sustainable relationships with its employees, their families and the surrounding local communities.
+Madi a Thavha works on building sustainable relationships with our employees and their families and the surrounding local communities.
 This integrated approach is strengthening our tourism concept and benefits the surrounding communities.
 Our approach is in line with the principles of responsible tourism.
 We feel that such an approach is extremely important when running a tourism business in an area that is stricken by poverty, unemployment and HIV/Aids.
 Thanks to our approach we have been awarded with the Fair Trade in Tourism South Africa accreditation.

 Fair Trade principles